 Agrarian Trust and an Indigenous collective are raising funds to support the long-term viability of a land rematriation project within the ancestral homelands of Nipmuc People in an area known as “Bogastow Farm.”

-The land is situated just twenty two miles from the center of Boston and is part of the Charles River Basin, a sacred river which continues to be a connection for seasonal ceremony and communal stewarding.
+The land is situated just twenty-two miles from the center of Boston and is part of the Charles River Basin, a sacred river that continues to be a connection for seasonal ceremony and communal stewarding.

 The vision for this land is to restore the matriarchal principles of earth-centered stewardship.

 This way of stewarding land: